Scarabol/rock-raiders-web/README.md

 - Show loading screen when starting a level
 - Add rockfall transition when switching in main menu
 - Two buttons in priority list can be hovered/pressed/released at the same time
-- Implement random lava particle emitter
+- Show misc anim LavaErosionSmoke over lava

 ## Technical Debt